Enjoy4Game — Game Guides for Steam Releases

 Romestead first day base building screenshot

-Your first day should create a working settlement core: resources, storage, crafting, food, and a layout that can be defended when night pressure starts.
+Your first day should create a functional settlement core: resources, storage, crafting, food, and a layout that can be defended when night pressure starts.

 Romestead mixes personal survival with settlement management.
 That means every early choice should answer a practical question: can you store materials, craft what you need, feed the group, move safely at night, and assign survivors to useful work?
 If the answer is no, fix that before expanding the settlement.